What Does “Ka” Mean in Thai Language?

 - Master “Sawasdee ka” first

-- Add “Kop khun ka” next
+- Then add “Kop khun ka” next

 - Practice “Tao rai ka” for shopping